 In leaky gut syndrome, erosion of the mucous layer occurs, followed by a breakdown of the tight junctions.

 The loss of barrier integrity allows bacteria and other antigens to penetrate the intestinal barrier.
-Once intact bacteria and other antigenic substances cross the intestinal wall, they encounter many immune cells that react to these substances leading to inflammation.
+Once intact bacteria and other antigenic substances cross the intestinal wall, they encounter numerous immune cells that react to these substances, leading to inflammation.
 The inflammation can be systemic, contributing to symptoms or diseases anywhere in the body.

 What causes Leaky Gut Syndrome?